DataStax-Examples/google-cloud-functions-nodejs/README.md

-# Cassandra REST API with Google Cloud Functions in Node.js
+# Apache Cassandra REST API with Google Cloud Functions in Node.js
-This example shows how to use [Google Cloud Functions](https://cloud.google.com/functions/) with the [Node.js DataStax Cassandra Driver](https://docs.datastax.com/en/developer/nodejs-driver/latest) to set up a basic REST API for the DataStax or Cassandra database via HTTP Endpoints.
+This example shows how to use [Google Cloud Functions](https://cloud.google.com/functions/) with the [Node.js DataStax Cassandra Driver](https://docs.datastax.com/en/developer/nodejs-driver/latest) to set up a basic REST API for a Cassandra database via HTTP Endpoints.
 The [Serverless Framework](https://serverless.com/) is used to facilitate the setup and deployment of the functions.

 Contributor(s): [Chris Splinter](https://github.com/csplinter)